madelinezday/buttondown/Registraion & Setup.md

 ### Send your first newsletter

-After you make any necessary edits to your draft, you’re almost ready to click “Send”—there are a few other quick details to attend to.
+After you make any necessary edits to your draft, you’re almost ready to click “Send”—there are just a few other quick details to attend to.
 Here’s a quick checklist to make sure everything’s ship shape.

 -   Have you checked all of your links?